micmejia/bible-dump/NKJV/2 John/2 John 1.md

 For many deceivers have gone out into the world who do not confess Jesus Christ _as_ coming in the flesh.
 This is a deceiver and an antichrist.

 ###### 8
-Look to yourselves, that [^c]we do not lose those things we worked for, but _that_ we may receive a full reward.
+Look to yourselves, that we do not lose those things we worked for, but _that_ we may receive a full reward.

 ###### 9
-Whoever [^d]transgresses and does not abide in the doctrine of Christ does not have God.
+Whoever transgresses and does not abide in the doctrine of Christ does not have God.
 He who abides in the doctrine of Christ has both the Father and the Son.

 ###### 10
 If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him;